flemay/3musketeers/content/docs/docker.md

     external: true
 ```

 This would work well on Windows/Mac but what about Linux?
-Either docker-sync is still used, which uses the native strategy and would not sync, or you use an environment variable which set the volume: `app-sync:/opt/app:nocopy` or `.:/opt/app`.
+Either docker-sync is still used, which uses the native strategy and would not sync, or you use an environment variable which sets the volume: `app-sync:/opt/app:nocopy` or `.:/opt/app`.

 [dockerSync]: http://docker-sync.io
 [musketeersLambdaGoServerless]: https://github.com/3musketeersio/cookiecutter-musketeers-lambda-go-serverless